multitoolplusplus/app/README.md

 ### Prerequisites
 - C++ Compiler (if you won't use a precompiled binary)
 - Linux or Windows system (you may be able to run the software on macOS via WINE)
+- Curl installed (check output of curl command in your terminal, most Operating Systems including Windows versions above 10 will have it preinstalled.
+If you don't have curl, you can try finding a way to install it.)

 ### Using a compiler
 You will first have to download the source code.
 We recommend using a GitHub release for stability.